gabit-ch/odoo-backup/README.md

 # odoo-backup

 ## What is odoo-backup?
-odoo-backup is a stateless docker service that creates rotating backups of odoo and uploads them to any sFTP server.
+odoo-backup is a stateless docker service that creates rotating backups of odoo and uploads them to any SFTP server.
 The image is based on python alpine and was coded to use minimal resources.

 ## Main features
 - Stateless backup service for odoo databases